akshayrdeodhar/mpt/README.md

 # MPT

-Microprocessor Techniques assignments
+### Microprocessor Techniques assignments

-Blindly copying is not going to help at all
+> Blindly copying is not going to help at all.